glennmckechnie/weewx-mesowx/README.md

 ## Enhance or Break??

 Okay, You now have a working setup, but it makes a few assumptions about fields and units.
 These can all be modified but you might end up with some breakage.
+As of version 0.5.1 the installer will adjust the units it can according to the configuration of the target_units setting defined in weewx.conf ie: US, METRICWX or METRIC.
+You may want to refine them further and it is here that it is done (after the skin is disabled, otherwise your edits will be overwritten.)

-As configured, it will only use the database fields as harcoded within the file config.json
+As configured, it will only use the database fields as hardcoded within the file config.json

 They are listed under "columns", in two places.
 Here's the one at line 58 for the archive table...